NicholasFortes/PF/README.md

 Final Project of my Internship at Compass UOL Passo Fundo

-- It Consists of a Weekly Feedback Survey for the intern workers of the company
+- It Consists of a Weekly Feedback Survey for the workers of the company